JackB296/NEAT-Flappy-Bird/README.md

 - Implementing different difficulty levels.
 - Adding in a start screen.
-- Addig comsetic skins to choose from.
+- Make frame independent to be able to adjust speed

 Hope you enjoy playing and watching the evolution of agents in Flappy Bird!